Towards the Deep Riemann Hypothesis for $\mathrm{GL}_{n}$: Deep Riemann Hypothesis for

-The more the region of the convergence of the Euler product of $L(s, \chi)$ is extended, the~better bound for $E(x, \chi)$ is obtained.
-This situation is illustrated in the following table.
+The more the region of the convergence of the partial Euler product of $L(s, \chi)$ is extended, the~better bound for $E(x, \chi)$ is obtained.
+This situation is summarised in the following table.

-The first row shows the prime number theorem by Hadamard and de la Vall\'{e}e Poussin.~The second and the third rows are well-known.
-When the Dirichlet character $\chi$ is principal, the zeta or an $L$-function has a pole at $s = 1$.
-Then~the~Euler product does not converge in~the critical strip.
-In this context, Akatsuka~\cite{Akatsuka2017} generalised~\eqref{Ramanujan} in the following form.
+The first row displays the classical prime number theorem.
+The second and third rows are well-known.
+When the Dirichlet character $\chi$ is principal, the zeta or an $L$-function has a pole at $s = 1$ and the corresponding partial Euler product does not converge in the critical~strip.
+In this case, Akatsuka~\cite{Akatsuka2017} refined the result~\eqref{Ramanujan} of Ramanujan in the following sense.